screen

 ...

-The "scratchpad" field is optional; if specified, it gives the aircraft's initial scratchpad.
+"scratchpad" Optional String If specified, this gives the aircraft's initial scratchpad.
 Otherwise, the scratchpad is set based on the exit, using the "scratchpads" dictionary in the scenario definition.

 Arrivals